Saussky/OzSkate/obsidian/OzSkate Todo's.md

 		- Might be a pain for mobile
 - Mobile filter display and mobile header display
 	- PRIORITY #1
+	- DONE, could still use work but in a neater position
 - Press enter to apply filters
 - Get proper image for non-photos, check these specific products for photo update
 - Cookies investigation